Devmadia/robot-gladiators/README.md

-# robot-gladiators
+# Robot Gladiators

+###Description:
-a browser-based video game to enter in the Con Solo Game Jam, a competitive hackathon
+A browser-based video game to enter in the Con Solo Game Jam, a competitive hackathon